-The answer to this question depends on how much help your loved one needs, how much time you have, and the resources you have access to.
+The answer to this question depends

+on how much help your loved one needs, how muchtime you have and the resources you haveaccess to.

-If your loved one is having challenges in the following areas, it's time to start evaluating whether assisted living or living at home is best.
+If your parent is having challenges in the following areas, it's time to start evaluating whether assisted living or living at home.

-- Chronic illness or disease, such as high blood pressure, high LDL cholesterol, or diabetes - Declining physical ability, such as vision, hearing, balance, or walking - · Home safety (e.g. falls), maintenance, and repairs - Taking their medication accurately and going to doctor's appointments - Daily activities like dressing, cooking, transportation, or bathing
+- Chronic illness or disease, such as high blood pressure, high LDL cholesterol or diabetes - Declining physical ability, such as vision, hearing, balance or walking - Home safety (e.g. falls), maintenance and repairs - Taking their medication accurately and going to doctor's appointments - Daily activities like dressing, cooking, transportation or bathing